phoenixframework/phoenix/guides/deployment/heroku.md

 This ensures that any idle connections are closed by Phoenix before they reach Heroku's 55-second timeout window.

 As is common with Heroku's buildpacks, you can create your own "Procfile", but for our case we will use the default one provided by the [heroku-buildpack-phoenix-static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static).
+Since we are using multiple buildpacks, you might run into an issue where the sequence is out of order (the Elixir buildpack needs to run before the Phoenix Static buildpack).
+[Heroku's docs](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) explain this better, but you will need to check on the sequence these are defined for your app.

 ## Creating Environment Variables in Heroku